Gilbertzz719/Machine-Learning/Gaussian Mixture Model/README.md

 # Gaussian Mixture Model Example
-This is a GMM pratice of my pattern analysis course
+This is a GMM pratice of my pattern recognition course.

 ### Question
 Select a Gaussian Mixture Model as the true probability density function for 2-dimensional real-valued data synthesis.
 This GMM will have 4 components with different mean vectors, different covariance matrices, and different probability for each Gaussian to be selected as the generator for each sample.
 Specify the true GMM that generates data.